The Case for Time in Causal DAGs

 Our contribution ties into a series of critical perspectives on causal DAGs.
 Causal DAGs allow for far-reaching causal insights because they are a restrictive model class.
 In his methodological critique, \cite{dawid2010beware} points out that the strong assumptions underlying the model class require adequate justification. \cite{greenland2010overthrowing} argues that causal DAGs rely on null-hypotheses that are implausible in many applications. \cite{aalen2016can} question whether DAGs between measurements taken at discrete time points are useful for understanding underlying continuous causal processes.
-Notably, the works by \cite{greenland2010overthrowing} and \cite{aalen2016can}, although critical of DAGs in other ways, do not address the directionality of edges or the acyclicity assumption.
-Writing from the perspective of the applied sciences, they naturally assume that the causal variables refer to quantities measured at certain times, giving rise to a time order.
-This is in contrast with the idea of nontemporal ``equilibrium'' variables predominant in the causal DAG literature \parencites(see e.g.)()[][Chapter 2]{pearl2009causality}[][Section 5]{spirtes2010automated}[][Remark 6.7]{peters2017elements}.
-The problem with the nontemporal approach, namely that generic variables can refer to items of varying temporal positions, is noted in \textcite[Section 3.6]{spohn2010structural}.
-We adopt the applied sciences' pragmatic view that measurements are necessarily time-specific, and take Spohn's critique to its logical conclusion: the causal relationships encoded in DAGs are relative with respect to time.
-This motivates our formalization of the time of causal variables, highlights acyclicity as a testable assumption in need of justification, and clarifies the type of causal relationships encoded by causal DAGs.
+Notably, the works by \cite{greenland2010overthrowing} and \cite{aalen2016can} do not question the directionality of edges or the acyclicity assumption.
+Writing from the perspective of the applied sciences, they naturally assume that the causal variables refer to quantities measured at certain time points, giving rise to a time order.
+This contrasts with the idea of nontemporal \textit{equilibrium} variables predominant in the causal DAG literature \parencites(see e.g.)()[][Chapter 2]{pearl2009causality}[][Section 5]{spirtes2010automated}[][Remark 6.7]{peters2017elements}. \textcite[Section 3.6]{spohn2010structural} notes the problem that nontemporal variables can refer to items of varying temporal positions.
+Motivated by the same observation, \cite{weinberger2019reintroducing} proposes a temporal interpretation for equilibrium causal DAGs, and \cite{weinberger2023intervening} discusses the temporality of interventions.
+We adopt the applied sciences' pragmatic view that measurements are necessarily time-specific, and take Spohn's critique to its logical conclusion: the causal relationships encoded in DAGs depend on the temporal nature of the variables.
+This motivates our development of a formalism that can encode a wide range of possible temporal configurations, highlights the need to justify acyclicity, and clarifies the interpretation of causal DAGs.